Despite market rally, investors turn to absolute return funds

-NEW YORK (Reuters) - In the midst of a double-digit U.S. stock market rally, the two most popular new mutual funds leave the market-chasing behind.
+NEW YORK, Oct 19 (Reuters) - In the midst of a double-digit U.S. stock market rally, the two most popular new mutual funds leave the market-chasing behind.

 The Wells Fargo Advantage Absolute Return fund drew in a net of $1.3 billion between its March 1 launch and the end of August, while the Russell Multi-Strategy Alternative fund garnered $699 million, according to Strategic Insight.
 Those gains were the largest among the 260 funds of all kinds that have launched this year.